Your support tickets contain agency data and Zendesk stores them in the US

 Exactly what you get

 A ticketing and helpdesk system hosted in an Australian region, with clearance-aware ticket visibility, a full audit trail, SLA and routing for government and university support, an onshore knowledge base and self-service portal, and integration with your CRM and asset register.
 Sensitive support stays inside the tool instead of leaking to email.
-Related builds: a custom CRM linking tickets to clients, internal tools for support workflows, an asset register for device-related tickets, and business intelligence dashboards over support performance.
+Related builds: a custom CRM linking tickets to clients, internal tools for support workflows, an asset register for device-related tickets, and business intelligence (BI) dashboards over support performance.

 How to choose a developer in Canberra